pniekamp113/Niekamp_et_al_2025/README.md

 This repository contains the code used to analyze the data and generate figures for the manuscript titled "The nuclear receptor RARalpha/NR1B1 arrests the differentiation of anti-tumor effector cytotoxic T cells".

-The Monocle3 package was used to generate pseudotime plots to infer trajectories (PMID: 30787437) The CellChat package was used to infer cell interactions (PMID: 33597522).
+The Monocle3 package was used to generate pseudotime plots to infer trajectories(PMID: 30787437).
+The CellChat package was used to infer cell interactions (PMID: 33597522).

 ## Data Availability